Joseph McCoy

 Joseph "Cowboy" McCoy (December 21, 1837 – October 19, 1915) was a 19th-century entrepreneur known for promoting the transport of Longhorn cattle from Texas to the eastern United States.

 Early life

 Joseph Getting McCoy was one of eleven children born to Mary (née Kirkpatrick) and David McCoy.
 He was born on 21 December 1837 in Sangamon County, Illinois.
-The McCoy family were farmers.
+The McCoy family made a living off of farming.
 Joseph went to school, including one year at Knox College.
 He went into business as a stockman, breeding and selling mules.
 A big financial break came for McCoy in 1861 when he sold a stockcar-load of mules in Kentucky.
 Delivery requiring transport over five different rail lines, the experience was also an important lesson in rail logistics that would serve him in his major career venture six years later.
 The venture sufficiently established him that he was able to propose to Sarah Epler, a neighbor.
 The earnings from the Kentucky sale allowed McCoy to expand both the diversity and the national reach of his livestock dealings.